openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onWhaleAlert

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when large transfers exceed a specified amount threshold, making it perfect for monitoring significant financial movements on the Hive blockchain.
 It monitors four specific types of transfer operations: regular transfers, transfers from savings, escrow transfers, and recurrent transfers.
 The filter is commonly known as "whale watching" in crypto communities, as it helps detect when large holders (whales) move substantial amounts of cryptocurrency.
 You can specify any asset type and amount threshold using the chain's helper methods like `bot.chain.hiveCoins(1000)`.
 This filter is particularly useful for market analysis, detecting potential market-moving transactions, building trading alerts, or monitoring large account movements for security purposes.
-It works with both live and past data modes, providing comprehensive coverage for financial surveillance and analysis applications.

 ``` ts
 /**